rintala/DD2423/lab1/answers_jr_lab1.md

 My observations are:

 - The placement of the dot determines the waves’ directions
-- Distance to origin (upper left corner) from dot, determines the frequency, i.e. a dot close to the origin will yield a lower frequency, which can be observed by waves with longer wavelength, than a dot far away **(if not a multi)**
+- Distance to origin (upper left corner) from dot, determines the frequency, i.e. a dot close to the origin will yield a lower frequency, which can be observed by waves with longer wavelength, than a dot far away
 - Placing a dot on the x-axis yields vertical waves
 - Placing a dot on the y-axis yields horizontal waves i.e. (125,1) or (5,1)
 - Placing a dot on other coordinates yields diagonal waves
+- Same color => same frequency

 ![q1_1_5_9](img_output/q1_1_5_9.png)